 The Virus Diary of an Expat.

-As of February 3rd 2020 it has been fourteen days since the days (18th, 19th, 20thJanuary 2020) when I could have become infected by the Wuhan virus.
-I was a teacher and a judge in the China Daily heats of a national speaking competition held on the campus of Zhejiang University.
+Today February 3rd 2020 is fourteen days since the day when I could have become infected by the Wuhan virus.
+Seventeen days ago I was a teacher and a judge in the China Daily heats of a national speaking competition held on the campus of Zhejiang University.
 There were over 300 students.
-I taught four classes of over 80 students each over the first two days and then spent the Monday judging the competition.
+I taught four classes of over 80 students over the first two days and then spent the Monday judging the competition.
 We stayed in the same hotel, on campus, as many of the students.
-All went well, and I enjoyed teaching, meeting and judging the high school aged students.
+All went well as I enjoyed the teaching, doing the judging and meeting the High School age students.

-At the supermarket around 50 percent of the customers are wearing masks.
+At the supermarket around 50 per cent of the customers are wearing masks.
 There are none for sale neither is there any hand sanitizer.
-We buy food and the goods we need spending around 1000 RMB which is more than we usually spend on one shop.
+We buy food and the goods we need spending around 900rmb which is more than we usually spend on one shop.

-Monday 27thJanuary – Friday 31stJanuary: During the week she is away I am still concerned about the possibility that I might have been infected at the speaking competition.
-Staying in the house alone—‘bugging in’ as the pepper’s have it—brings with it its own problems.
+During the week she is away I am still concerned about the possibility that I might have been infected at the speaking competition.
+Staying in the house alone, ‘bugging in’ as the preppers have it brings with it its own problems.
 Psychologically, it does get tough, not going out, not meeting people.
 The only window on the world is WeChat and other media accessible through one’s computer.
 WeChat quickly becomes a place of myth and lies.
 Numbers and conspiracy theories abound, racism and untruths about the genesis of the virus are bound together.

 I try to maintain a level, logical head.
 But every cough, sneeze, wheeze, ache and pain becomes suspect.
 Have I been infected?
 Boredom quickly becomes one’s default position.
 There are only so many cat videos one can watch on the various websites we use.
 I binge watch a few movie trilogies, Beverly Hills Cop, The Bourne movies.
 I am usually a creative person and can fill my time with writing, painting, reading but my brain seems to have become zombified – maybe the zombie apocalypse is not bought on by a virus but by boredom.